CliMA/ClimaDiagnostics.jl/docs/src/user_guide.md

 much better performance.
 You should follow this pattern in all your diagnostics.

 > Note, in the future, we hope to improve this rather clumsy way to write
 > diagnostics.
-Hopefully, at some you will just have to write something like
+Hopefully, at some point you will just have to write something like
 > `state.ta` and not worry about the `out` at all.

 A `DiagnosticVariable` defines what a variable is and how to compute it, but